 Explanation: First we replace x and y with their counterparts in terms of r and θ (theta).
 Then we take r2 common and add cos2 θ and sin2 θ.
 Trigonometry tells us their sum is 1, so we are left with r2 on the LHS and 9 on the RHS.
 If we take the square root of both sides, we get r = 3.
 This is our equation.

-Thus, this is how we transform x2 + y2 = 9 to its polar form using the rectangular to polar equation calculator.
+Thus, this is how we transform x2 + y2 = 9 to its polar form using the rectangular-to-polar equation calculator.

 Just the way you can have questions asking you to transform rectangular equations to polar equations; you can have questions asking you to convert polar equations to rectangular equations also.
-In such a case, you need a polar to rectangular equation calculator in place of a rectangular to polar equation calculator.
+In such a case, you need a polar-to-rectangular equation calculator in place of a rectangular-to-polar equation calculator.

 While converting rectangular equations to polar equations, we replaced x with r (cos θ) and y with r(sin θ).
 Polar equations will be in terms of trigonometric ratios and r, the distance of the point from the pole.
 What do we do here?
 We bring the trigonometric ratios in terms of sin θ and cos θ and have them multiplied with r.
-This transformation is important to bring the components of the polar equation to a form which we can convert to functions of x and y.
+This transformation is important to bring the components of the polar equation to a form that we can convert to functions of x and y.